-The factors that are used to update monetary variables from 2009 to 2012 are shown in the table below.
-No other updating adjustments are employed.
+The factors that are used to update monetary variables from 2009 to 2013 are shown in the table in Annex I. No other updating adjustments are employed.
 Thus, the distribution of characteristics (such as employment status and demographic variables), as well as the distribution of each income source that is not simulated, remain as they were in 2009.